‘The military’s #MeToo moment:’ Fort Hood victims speak out

 “There was never justice for me,” Urquidez said.
 “In any other world, what more evidence do you need?”

 Jimenez later filed for a protective order against Urquidez.
 A Fort Hood spokesperson said the Army’s Criminal Investigation Command investigated and the accused was acquitted of all charges following a military court martial in 2017.
 He remains on active duty at Fort Bliss.
-Officials from Fort Bliss did not comment or provide a comment from him.
+Officials from Fort Bliss did not provide comment from Jimenez.

+But Fort Bliss said the base holds the same standards against sexual harassment and sexual assault as the U.S. Army and takes all reports seriously and investigates them quickly.

 Kaitlyn Buxton, a civilian, said her partner, Brandon Espindola, then stationed at Fort Hood beat her numerous times and raped her in 2018 at their off-base apartment in Killeen.
 On one occasion at the barracks, he pinned her down and repeatedly punched her in the face while she screamed for help, Buxton said.

-Note: This story has been corrected to show the military title of the soldier accused of killing Vanessa Guillen.
-Aaron Robinson was a soldier, not an officer.